siec2020/BE_Architecture/README.md

 #### Pseudo-algorithm

 The basic structures that are manipulated for this algorithm are nodes.
-They are composed of 3 attributes: the actual position, a cost of the path to reach this position, and an estimation or an underestimation of the remaining cost to the final position.
+They are composed of 3 attributes: the actual position, a cost of the path to reach this position, the parent node and an estimation or an underestimation of the remaining cost to the final position.
 We basically use two nodes lists called *open* and *closed* in order to carry out the path finding.
 The *open* list corresponds to the nodes that were explorated but not their neighbours and the *closed* list corresponds to the nodes that were covered as well as their neighbours.
 At the beginning of the algorithm we fill the *open* list with the initial position and then start to explore the neighbours.
 When a neighbour is not covered or when it presents a better heuristic than another node leading to the same position in the *open* or *closed* lists, we delete it in the list and add the new node in both lists.
 The new node represents the same position but was reached following a cheaper path regarding the cost.
 The algorithm ends when the *open* list is empty, all the information regarding the cheaper path can then be found in the *closed* list.